Alopecia Areata and COVID-19

 In these uniquely challenging and isolating times, we want to assure our support for you and the entire community affected by alopecia areata.
 As the COVID-19 situation unfolds and we learn of new information and guidelines, we will continue to focus on the safety of our community.

 Mental health burdens are some of the toughest burdens of alopecia areata in the best of times.
 With the added stress of a pandemic and social isolation, these may be exacerbated.
-Paul Gionfriddo of Mental Health America addressed Coronavirus Preparedness for People with Chronic Diseases: What Are The Mental Health Implications in a webinar on April 17th.
-Watch it here.
-We thank the National Health Council for hosting and sharing this webinar and for all of their leadership in improving the health of people with chronic disease and disability and the organizations who serve them.
+The National Health Council (NHC) hosted an informative webinar addressing the impact of the coronavirus on mental health in the US.
+Watch Now

-If you or someone you know is experiencing anxiety and stress, we encourage you to visit Mental Health America at https://mhanational.org/covid19 where they have tools for self-screening and helpful resources.
+If you or someone you know is experiencing anxiety and stress, we encourage you to visit the following websites for information and resources on coping with COVID-19:

 NAAF staff are doing our part to keep ourselves and our community safe, so we are working from home for the foreseeable future.
 We will still be responsive to emails, and voicemails and gratefully receiving donations through this challenging time.
 We appreciate your patience and your support.

 Our hearts go out to anyone who's been negatively affected by the virus, either directly or indirectly.
 Our thoughts are especially with those who are sick, to whom we extend our heartfelt wishes for a full recovery.

 Thank you for your understanding.
 Working together, we will come through this an even stronger community.